gom9000/diode-tester/README.md

 # Diode tester
-A simple tester to measure, under different current values, the voltage drop across a diode when forward biased, or the working voltage of a Zener diode when reverse biased.<br/>
+A simple tester to measure, under different test currents, the voltage drop across a diode when forward biased, or the Zener breakdown voltage.<br/>
-The circuit may be powered with a DC-Adapter $12VDC$ or $24VDC$, obviously the maximum measurable zener voltage depends on the supply voltage.<br/>
+The circuit may be powered from a 12VDC or 24VDC DC adapter.
+The maximum measurable Zener voltage is determined by the supply voltage..<br/>
-The circuit allows you to test different types of diodes, which require different minimum activation currents.
-For this reason, the current flowing in the diode under test can be selected by a variable resistor, from a minimum of about $1.5mA$ up to $50mA$.
-This also allows you to observe the variations in voltage, voltage drop or Zener, for different current values.
+The circuit allows testing of different diode types, each requiring different operating currents.
+For this reason, the test current can be selected through calibrated current ranges, from a minimum of about $1mA$ up to $30mA$.
+This also allows observation of the variation of the forward voltage drop or Zener voltage as a function of the test current.

 ![overview](resources/diode-tester_overview.jpg)
 ![inside](resources/diode-tester_inside.jpg)